 Yes, Reynolds Woodcock always has a woman – but at his beck and call.
 Then, he meets Alma – a young waitress.
 She’s different.
 She’s got spunk.
 She talks back.
 She gives him a run for his money.
 And, from the beginning, whether she knows it consciously or not, she’s also got his number.

-Reynolds is a hungry boy; hungry for a mother’s love; a desire and dependency he cannot allow.
+Well, Reynolds is a hungry boy; hungry for a mother’s love; a desire and dependency he cannot allow.
 He has to be the one in charge.
-But, he’s enamored; Alma’s a beauty; and … she’s the perfect model for the new line he is ready to debut.
+But he’s enamored; Alma’s a beauty; and … she’s the perfect model for the new line he is ready to debut.

 She may have him under her spell, but he also has her under his; standing for hours as he pins and sews and measures; as he shows her off on the runway as his creations are unveiled.
 He has her.
-And, yes, she’s enamored too; of a life he’s given her, a poor girl who, in another world, didn’t have a chance.
+And, yes, she’s enamored too; of the life, he’s given her, a poor girl who, in another world, didn’t have a chance.

 But, unlike the others, Alma’s feelings are on the surface, and she will not be controlled or rejected.
 She has a mind of her own.
 She’s not like “them.”
 Those other women (a collection of “she’s”) – sat back, silent, unhappy, and as on the periphery of his life as Reynolds felt as a young boy with his mom.
 When “she’s” expressed the least little dissatisfaction with her position in his life; he discards her.
 This is the rule of love.
 Don’t let anyone close enough to have any control.
 Especially, don’t want her or need her not to leave.

 So, he tries to make her leave, just like the others; which she is not.
-Alma will not lose him and she crafts up a shockingly unique plan; a game she’s determined to play.
-Who will triumph in the end?
+Alma will not lose him.
+And she crafts up a shockingly unique plan; a game she’s determined to play.
+Who will triumph in the end in The Phantom Thread?
 We will see.
-But, Reynolds Woodcock has met his match.
+But Reynolds Woodcock, who’s always had the upper hand, has met his match.